 It’s an exceptionally beautiful area – a rolling prairie landscape with lots of wildflowers and bird life.
 The paved trails are part of the Trans-Canada Trail.
 There are plans to fully connect Calgary to Cochrane via a bike path in the next few years.

 Calgary to Chestermere – one of the best bike rides in Calgary hardly anyone knows about

 This may not be the prettiest bike ride you do in Calgary but you’ll see a side of the city you’d otherwise miss – the industrial heartland.
 Once you get past it you’re into some truly lovely countryside with horses, birds and wildflowers.
 All of the bike ride is on a dedicated albeit a sometimes bumpy bike trail.

 Pick up a bike trail east of the Calgary Zoo and stay on it as it heads over over Deerfoot Trail in the direction of the Max Bell Arena.
 Look for signs saying Western Irrigation Ditch Canal and follow it for 29 kilometres to Chestermere.

-The almost completed Calgary Greenway also called the Rotary/Matamy Greenway makes a 138 kilometre loop around the entire city traveling through 55 communities.
-Along the way it links parks, green spaces and natural areas and connects with the 1000 kilometres of existing pathways.
+The Calgary Greenway also called the Rotary/MattamyGreenwaymakes a 138 km loop around the entire city traveling through 55 communities.
+Along the way it links parks, green spaces and natural areas and connects with the 1,000 km of existing pathways.